KennethFam/My-Learning-Journey/Git/Git.md

         git push
         ```
         - This is a shorthand.
 The full command should be `git push origin main`, but it is okay since you are not dealing with another branch (other than main) or a different remote.
+        - If you run git status, it should display Your branch is up to date with 'origin/main'.